visgl/luma.gl/docs/developer-guide/debugging.md

 Buffers will also have their first values checked to ensure that they are not NaN.
 As an example, setting uniforms to illegal values now throws an exception containing a helpful error message including the name of the problematic uniform.

+## Resource Leak Detection

+See the chapter on Profiling for some tools that can help spot resource leaks.

 ## Khronos WebGL developer tools integration (WebGL only)

 luma.gl is pre-integrated with the Khronos group's WebGL developer tools (the [WebGLDeveloperTools](https://github.com/KhronosGroup/WebGLDeveloperTools)) and luma.gl use these tools to "instrument" the `WebGLRenderingContext` which enabled: